Embedded IoT Connectivity: Seizing the IoT Opportunity

 Bundled offerings must be created with a ground-up integrated approach that makes purchasing and deploying operationally easy.
 All cellular IoT devices require a module and a SIM.
 Bundle adoption means you don’t need to place multiple orders and await several shipments.
 You can focus on one invoice, shipment and package that arrive together.

 Deployment and management are simple as well.
-Visibility via one interface and zero-touch provisioning empower you to roll out and manage systems at a massive scale.
+Visibility via one interface and zero-touch provisioning empowers you to roll out and manage systems at a massive scale.

 Interoperability between the module and the SIM is guaranteed because of extensive testing from the same vendor.
 The same vendor will be your one interface for troubleshooting issues in the field.
 Having one vendor avoids long back-and-forths between various vendors for modules and connectivity to identify the root cause.